-Chestnut Knob Loop Trail is a 7.8 mile moderately trafficked loop trail located near Bostic, NC that features a waterfall.
+Chestnut Knob Loop Trail is a 7.8 mile moderately trafficked loop trail located near Bostic, North Carolina that features a waterfall.
 The trail is only recommended for very experienced adventurers offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash